thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

     templateResolver.setCacheTTLMs(60000L);
     ```

 > The Thymeleaf + Spring integration packages offer a `SpringResourceTemplateResolver`
-> implementation which uses all the Spring infrastructure for accessing and reading
+> implementation which uses all the Spring infrastructure for accessing and
-> resources in applications, and which is the recommended implementation in Spring-enabled
+> reading resources in applications, and which is the recommended implementation
-> applications.
+> in Spring-enabled applications.

 ### Chaining Template Resolvers

-Also, a Template Engine can be specified several template resolvers, in which case an
+Also, a Template Engine can specify several template resolvers, in which case an
 order can be established between them for template resolution so that, if the
 first one is not able to resolve the template, the second one is asked, and so
 on: